ajajee/SAGOGAGU/README_eg.md

 ### SAGOGAGU
 ##### About
--- This is a personal Spring boot project -- an web app for a online shop.
+-- This is a personal Spring boot project -- online furniture shop.